RosettaCommons/documentation/application_documentation/analysis/score-commands.md

 This application simply rescores PDBs, silent files, and PDBs within relational databases.
 It also can be used for conversion - aka convert to/from silent files, PDBs, and relational databases.
 Use Rosetta's [[general output options|output-options]] for file type conversions.

 The default behavior is to not echo PDBs, so only the scorefile will be output.
 This can be controlled via cmd-line options.

+An introductory tutorial describing scoring in Rosetta can be found [here](https://www.rosettacommons.org/demos/latest/tutorials/scoring/scoring).

 Command Line Options
 ====================